d0c-s4vage/lookatme/examples/tour.md

 # Live Editing

-Live editing is supported in `lookatme` with the `--live` command-line argument.

-More text from vim
+Hello from vim! lookatme supports live reloading when the source markdown changes with the `--live` option

 ---